swarup-p/VSD_Physical_Design_Workshop/README.md

   In the above snapshot it can observed that the ports lie on the intersection of horizontal and vertical tracks.

-  - To verify if width is in odd multiples of x direction pitch value, count the number of blocks within PRboundary marked in white lines in below image.
+  - Count the number of blocks within PR boundary marked in white lines in below image to verify if cell width is in odd multiples of X direction pitch value.

   ![](/snapshots_lab_session/Day4/D4_lab_width_check.JPG)